Two119/SDL2-game-template/README.md

 8) Button class (a clickable button capable of taking a function as an argument and executing it when clicked.
 Also comes with a sound effect)
 9) Slider class (a draggable ui slider that can be operated with both keyboard and mouse)
 10) fn<> (allows you to store a function as a variable. meant to be used to pass a function as an argument to a button)
-11) SpriteStack class (allows you to render sprite-stacks WARNING: This only works if your sprite sheet containing all the sprite-stack layers has all its layers vertically aligned one on top of the other.
-Horizontal alignment won't work).
+11) SpriteStack class (allows you to render sprite-stacks).

 Important information about the classes: